 For Fiduciary Financial Advice, yes it does really matter if your financial professional is acting as a Fiduciary.
 Financial advice will be changing with the coming Fiduciary Rules from the Department of Labor.

-UPDATE: Donald Trump has just postponed the implementation of the Fiduciary Rule by 6 months.
-Beware this means you investment person has 6 more months to not act in your best interest.
+UPDATE: Donald Trump has just signed an executive order to post the implementation of the Fiduciary Rule to June 9th 2017.
+Beware this means you investment person has more time to not act in your best interest.
+There is also a campaign to permanently freeze this protection for investors.

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™